Berlin Raceway: Chester Mysliwiec and family (1950–2000)

-The track was developed by the Chester Mysliwiec family in 1950.
+Changes to ownership (2001–present)

 It was purchased by the West Michigan Whitecaps in 2001.
 The group made numerous improvements to the facilities such as new bathrooms, updated catch fences, and a new sound system.
 Dirt was temporarily placed over the pavement after the 2017 regular season and three touring series visited the track in September / October - American Ethanol Late Model Tour, American Ethanol Modified Tour and Engine Pro Sprints On Dirt.
 Some racing scenes for the movie God Bless the Broken Road were recorded at the track in early 2016 for the 2018 film.
 The track dropped its Super Stock and Modified classes in 2020 and added a class of Limited Late Models.
 Other classes include Super Late Models, Sportsman, 4 Cylinder, and Mini-Wedges.
 Berlin Raceway won the 2021 Advance Auto Parts 'Advance My Track Challenge' $50,000 award beating out Hudson Speedway in New Hampshire and Alaska Raceway Park.

 Some drivers that have come from the track are Jack Sprague, Tim Steele, 1967 track champion Bob Senneker, and 2017 Super Late Model track champion Carson Hocevar.
 1989 track Outlaw Late Model champion Johnny Benson Jr. described the track as "one of the most difficult tracks in the country."
 The track has a 13-degree banking in turns and 9-degree banking on the straightaways.
 The track is notable for the lack of an outside wall on the back straightaway, a rare feature for a track featuring national series races.
 In addition, the short straights make it feel almost circular.